hmrc/partnership-identification/README.md

 Creates a new journeyId and stores it in the database

 ##### Request:
-No body is required for this request
+Nobody is required for this request

 ##### Response:
 Status: **Created(201)**